 With this ultimate guide to Seattle expect to find information on transportation, restaurants, bars, day trips, and activities to do in and nearby Seattle.
 Let the fun begin!

 Seattle-Tacoma International Airport (SeaTac/SEA) services the city of Seattle.
 Its located a little over 10 miles from the center of Seattle and can take anywhere from 25 minutes to 1 hour by car, to go back and forth depending on traffic.
 If you’re planning on renting a car in Seattle you can pick it up from the airport (although I don’t recommend having a car in the city unless you’re planning a road trip).
 Or you can rely on Uber/Lyft to take you to and from the airport.
-If you’re using a rideshare simply follow the signs from the airport to the specified parking lot.
-I recommend waiting to request your ride until you arrive to the right lot because it can be confusing if its your first time.
+If you’re using rideshare simply follow the signs from the airport to the specified parking lot.
+I recommend waiting to request your ride until you arrive at the right lot because it can be confusing if it’s your first time.
 Once your ride arrives they will pull into a specified parking spot, they will then text you which spot they are in and that is how you’ll find your driver.
-Typically the cost of an Uber/Lyft ranges from $30-$60 depending on time of the day.
+Typically the cost of an Uber/Lyft ranges from $30-$60 depending on the time of the day.

 If you want to save money you can instead opt to take the Link Light Rail.
 Although it can take over an hour to get into the city (depending on which stop you’re getting off), using the light rail is infinitely cheaper.
-In Seattle the price of a ticket is dependent on where you get picked up and where you get dropped off.
-Therefore the price of the ticket will vary, but expect to pay from $2-$3.
+In Seattle, the price of a ticket is dependent on where you get picked up and where you get dropped off.
+Therefore the price of the ticket will vary but expect to pay from $2-$3.
 Once you leave the airport you’ll follow signs directing you to the Link Light Rail.
 You’ll end up in the parking garage, walking down a long hall until you come to kiosk machines where you can buy your ticket.
-While you don’t need to show proof of a ticket to board the train, I’d highly recommend actually buying the ticket because there is often times security scanning tickets at different checkpoints.
+While you don’t need to show proof of a ticket to board the train, I’d highly recommend actually buying the ticket because there is oftentimes security scanning tickets at different checkpoints.
 Once you have your ticket in hand you can proceed upstairs to where the train will pick you up.
 If you’d prefer to buy a ticket on your phone, download the app “Transit Go” before arriving.

-Although they are currently adding on to the Link Light Rail, at time of writing the train only goes north and south.
-Its easy to navigate which train to get on because once you’re in the right spot there will be only two to choose from.
+Although they are currently adding on to the Link Light Rail, at the time of writing the train only goes north and south.
+It’s easy to navigate which train to get on because once you’re in the right spot there will be only two to choose from.
 One will be going further south past the airport to Angle Lake.
 And the other will be going north into Seattle.

 The Link Light Rail services Seattle from south to north.
 It is easy to navigate and cheap, making it a good option for public transportation.
-However it doesn’t access neighborhoods such as Ballard, Fremont, or Bellevue so plan to take a ride share or drive yourself around if you’re wanting to venture outside the center of the city.
+However, it doesn’t access neighborhoods such as Ballard, Fremont, or Bellevue so plan to take a ride-share or drive yourself around if you’re wanting to venture outside the center of the city.
 In order from south to north the light rail stops at Angle Lake, SeaTac Airport, Tukwila International Blvd, Rainier Beach, Othello, Columbia City, Mount Baker, Beacon Hill, SODO, Stadium, International District/Chinatown, Pioneer Square, University Street, Westlake, Capitol Hill, and University of Washington.
 As stated earlier the price of the ticket depends on which stop you’re getting on and off.
 Or there are different options if you plan to ride all day versus a single ride.
 Tickets are available to purchase at every station at kiosks or you can download the “Transit Go” app if you’d prefer a mobile version.

 I would not recommend renting a car while in Seattle.
 The streets are congested, parking is limited, parking garages are few and far between.
 Plus, Seattle is an incredibly walkable city so between that and the light rail you shouldn’t need a car unless venturing outside the city center when in that case I’d recommend an Uber or Lyft.
-If you’re new to Lyft use code KYLEE45415 for $5 in ride credit.
-If you’re new to Uber use the code vi9bs for $2 off your first three rides.

-Where to Stay in Seattle
+The Best Places to Stay in Seattle

 When searching for a hotel in Seattle, I would recommend staying in one of the following neighborhoods: